sdodson99/fantasy-football-transaction-analyzer/README.md

 # Fantasy Football Transaction Analyzer

-Analyze fantasy football league transactions using [KeepTradeCut](https://keeptradecut.com/trade-calculator) to see who won or lost a trade.
-Analysis link is automatically posted to the fantasy football league chat.
+Analyze Sleeper fantasy football league transactions using [KeepTradeCut](https://keeptradecut.com/trade-calculator) to see who won or lost a trade.
+Analysis link is automatically posted to the Sleeper league chat.

 # Table of Contents